 - Opportunistic actors who noticed a demand and decided to turn a profit.

 - Dedicated sellers—their full-time job is gaining and selling access.
 They even market their services and leverage their extensive network to make sales.

 - Online shops, which typically only guarantee access to a single machine, not a network or corporation.

-Groups who specialise in gaining access to networks and then purposely selling it to others are more worrisome as their access is usually solid and ensures their buyers that they can deliver their service.
-Both AaaS actors can be troublesome, but the latter is certainly the group that will trouble more organisations due to the complexity of attributing the initial attacker.
+Groups who specialize in gaining access to networks and then purposely selling it to others are more worrisome as their access is usually solid and ensures their buyers that they can deliver their service.
+Both AaaS actors can be troublesome, but the latter is certainly the group that will trouble more organizations due to the complexity of attributing the initial attacker.

-AaaS is part of a developing trend in cybercrime, which is the increased specialisation of services within CaaS and increased collaboration amongst these groups.
-We’re now seeing people and groups specialise in various parts of the attack lifecycle.
-This means that we’re likely going to see less mistakes made leading to detections, and we should expect multiple groups colonising an infected network.
+AaaS is part of a developing trend in cybercrime, which is the increased specialization of services within CaaS and increased collaboration among these groups.
+We’re now seeing people and groups specialize in various parts of the attack lifecycle.
+This means that we’re likely going to see less mistakes made leading to detections, and we should expect multiple groups colonizing an infected network.
 Thinking from an incident response mentality, this means they will have to identify these different groups completing specific aspects of the overall attack, making it tougher to detect and stop attacks.

 - Monitor public breaches and the criminal underground for any offerings of access to your network.
 If you see or suspect your network’s access is being peddled, trigger a password reset to prevent credential dumping.

 - Set up two-factor authentication (2FA) to prevent malicious actors gaining access via leaked credentials.

 - Make sure incident response (IR) teams understand the multi-attacker scenario and know where to focus their efforts.

 - Apply a Zero Trust approach by using a platform with XDR capabilities to continually verify and monitor users to ensure only those who should be accessing your network are doing so.
 A platform helps consolidate all correlated user activity and data for more visibility.